HeloisaJunqueiraBarbosa/castaway_probem-repo/README.md

 ## Usage
 After downloading it to local

-     1. Compile the program using:
+     1. Compile the program using

         sh ./compile.sh